Mahan-class destroyer: Wartime modifications

+There were some unique modifications to individual ships, but the most noteworthy are the rebuilt Cassin and Downes.
+The original hulls were damaged beyond repair at Pearl Harbor and scrapped, but the machinery and main batteries were largely undamaged and installed in two new-built hulls at Mare Island.
+These rebuilt ships retained only two quadruple torpedo tubes (both mounted on the centerline above the main deck) and had six rather than five Oerlikons (four rather than three on the bridge), but otherwise had the same four 5-inch/38s and two twin Bofors of a typical Mahan in 1943/1944.
+These ships also had a new British-style bridge like those being mounted on 5-inch destroyer escorts, rebuilt 1,850 ton "leaders", and the new Sumner class destroyers.
+These were also the only two Mahans to mount the Mark 37 director for their 5-inch guns.

 Dunlap class

 The Dunlap class was a two-ship destroyer class based on the Mahan design, listed as a separate class in some sources.
 The ships were USS Dunlap (DD-384) and USS Fanning (DD-385), the last two Mahans.
 Unlike the Mahans, the Dunlaps had the new Mark 25 enclosed mounts for the two forward 5-inch/38 caliber guns, with base rings housing projectile hoists that rotated with each of the guns; their ammunition was fed from a handling room below each mount.
 Dunlap and Fanning were the first US destroyers to use enclosed forward gun mounts rather than shields; their light pole foremast and lack of a mainmast visibly distinguished them from the Mahans.